AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/introduction.rst

 This is a course about embedded systems programming.
 Embedded systems are everywhere today, including, for example, the thermostats that control a building's temperature, the power-steering controller in modern automobiles, and the control systems in charge of jet engines.
-(A jet engine controller, when designed to have absolute control, is known as a Full Authority Digital Engine Controller, or FADEC for short.
-If they fail, very bad things can happen.)
+(When a jet engine controller is designed to have absolute control, it is known as a Full Authority Digital Engine Controller, or FADEC for short.
+If they fail, very bad things can happen to many people.)

 Clearly, much can depend on these systems operating correctly.
 Using Ada can help you get it right, and for less cost than other languages, if